Landmark decision by the Court puts an end to overvaluation claims by buy-to-let investors.

-Mr Scullion made a professional negligence claim against the surveyors.
+Mr Scullion therefore made a professional negligence claim against the surveyors for overvaluing the property.
 At first instance, the Court felt that this was a relatively low value transaction involving a private individual and it would be unreasonable to expect him to obtain his own valuation evidence.

-If you require further details of this case or wish to discuss any aspect of surveyors negligence or professional negligence law please feel free to contact specialist solicitor, Emma Slade.
+If you require guidance on overvaluation claims or wish to discuss any aspect of surveyors negligence or professional negligence law please feel free to contact specialist solicitor, Emma Slade, 0n 0808 139 1606.